-City of Greensboro 2012 Annual Water Quality Report PWS# 02-41-010
+City of Greensboro 2013 Annual Water Quality Report PWS# 02-41-010

-The City of Greensboro is pleased to provide you with the 2012 Water Quality Report.
-The Federal Safe Drinking Water Act requires all public water systems to provide this report to its customers.
-The report presents information about our water system and the quality of our water.
+The City of Greensboro is pleased to provide you with the 2013 Water Quality Report.
+The Federal Safe Drinking Water Act requires all public water systems to provide this report to its customers annually.
+This report presents information about our water system and the quality of the water in Greensboro.
 Our constant goal is to provide a safe and dependable supply of drinking water.
 The City's Water Resources Department is proud to report that our drinking water meets or surpasses all State and Federal (EPA) standards, and no violations occurred in our system.